FloeDesignTechnologies/phpcs-security-audit/README.md

 About
 =====

+_use this legacy version 1.x to maintains compatibility with PHP Code Sniffer 1.5+ and 2.x_

 phpcs-security-audit is a set of [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) rules that finds vulnerabilities and weaknesses related to security in PHP code.

 It currently has core PHP rules as well as Drupal 7 specific rules.